-At Western Road we support SEND children within the class setting through quality first teaching and through differentiated tasks that are planned by the class teachers.
+At Western Road we support children with SEND within the class setting through quality first teaching and through differentiated tasks that are planned by the class teachers.
 This is delivered, using a personalised and scaffolded approach by the class team.